zaydadnan08/MyProfile/README.md

 A android app created using the Firebase API by google to authenticate and store user information in a real-time database, co-wrote by zaydadnan08 and FahadAdnan.
-Profiler is an app to display a simple profile to find others who share similar interests allowing the user to add other social media platforms for messaging   (e.g Instagram, Facebook, LinkedIn) "# MyProfile"
+Profiler is an app to display a simple profile to find others who share similar interests allowing the user to add other social media platforms for messaging. (e.g Instagram, Facebook, LinkedIn) "# MyProfile"